MasterControlIncPublic/pdf.js/README.md

     $ git switch -c merge-v3.1.81-into-mc-master mc-master
     $ git merge v3.1.81
     ```
 - You're likely to have merge conflicts to resolve, good luck.
+Consider the suggestions below.
+  - It can be helpful to compare our mc-master with the most recent tag it was based off of in order to see _only_ what MC has changed.
+Github's compare tool is could be handy but beware of how git histories are treated: https://github.com/MasterControlIncPublic/pdf.js/compare/v4.3.136...MasterControlIncPublic:pdf.js:mc-master
+  - An alternative would be to use a simple git-diff command `git diff v4.3.136 mc-master`
 - Make sure things still work and MC's customizations are still in place, deploy snapshot, test, etc
-- Create a merge commit PR for `merge-v3.1.81-into-mc-master` that will go in before your story branch PR goes in. **Make sure to use a merge commit PR (NOT a squash)** so that we retain Mozilla's commit history and future merges of this type are possible.
+- Create a merge commit PR for `merge-v3.1.81-into-mc-master` that will go in before your story branch PR goes in.
+  - **Make sure to use a merge commit PR (NOT a squash)** so that we retain Mozilla's commit history and future merges of this type are possible.
 In your PR title include which version from Mozilla has been merged in. **Note: when creating a PR make sure to select our repository and _not_ Mozilla's.**

 ### Feature Work
 New feature work can be done as normal on a feature branch based off `mc-master`.